frame-lang/frame-docs/intermediate_frame/systems.rst

 Systems
 ==================

-Frame's focus is on helping softwre architects and developers design and deploy systems.
+Frame's focus is on helping softwre architects and developers design and deploy *systems*.
-Behind the scenes, Frame is utilizing "object-oriented" classes (or equivalent) to implement a system design pattern and injecting a supporing runtime kernel.
+Behind the scenes, Frame is utilizing "object-oriented" classes (or equivalent) to implement a system design pattern by injecting a supporing runtime kernel.
 This pattern will be explored in more depth in advanced articles on Frame's implementation.

 System Syntax